+Directorships of other Australian listed companies held during the last 3 years:

+Incitec Pivot Limited (1 October 2014 to present)

-Current Directors Katie Lahey AM Non-Executive Director (from 1 March 2013) Bachelor of Arts (First Class Honours); Master of Business Administration Experience: Katie Lahey has extensive experience in the retail, tourism and entertainment sectors and previously held chief executive roles in the public and private sectors.
+Katie Lahey AM

+Non-Executive Director (from 1 March 2013)

+Bachelor of Arts (First Class Honours); Master of Business Administration

+Katie Lahey has extensive experience in the retail, tourism and entertainment sectors and previously held chief executive roles in the public and private sectors.

 Ms Lahey is currently the Chair of Tourism & Transport Forum and Executive Chairman Australasia for Korn Ferry International.
 She is also a member of the Australian Brandenburg Orchestra Board.

 Ms Lahey was previously the Chair of Carnival Australia and a member of the boards of David Jones Limited, Australia Council Major Performing Arts, Hills Motorway Limited, Australia Post and Garvan Research Foundation.

+- Chair of the People, Culture and Social Responsibility Committee - Member of the Remuneration Committee - Member of the Risk and Compliance Committee

+Directorships of other Australian listed companies held during the last 3 years: Nil

+Sally Pitkin

-Special Responsibilities: • Chair of the People, Culture and Social Responsibility Committee • Member of the Remuneration Committee • Member of the Risk and Compliance Committee Directorships of other Australian listed companies held during the last 3 years: Nil Sally Pitkin Non-Executive Director (from 19 December 2014) Doctor of Philosophy (Governance); Master of Laws; Bachelor of Laws; Fellow of the Australian Institute of Company Directors Experience: Sally Pitkin is a Queensland based company director and lawyer with extensive corporate experience and over 20 years' experience as a non-executive director and board member across a wide range of industries in the private and public sectors.
+Non-Executive Director (from 19 December 2014)

+Doctor of Philosophy (Governance); Master of Laws; Bachelor of Laws; Fellow of the Australian Institute of Company Directors

+Sally Pitkin is a Queensland based company director and lawyer with extensive corporate experience and over 20 years' experience as a non-executive director and board member across a wide range of industries in the private and public sectors.

 Dr Pitkin is the President of the Queensland Division, and a member of the National Board of the Australian Institute of Company Directors.

 Dr Pitkin was previously a Non-Executive Director of Aristocrat Leisure Limited.

-Special Responsibilities: • Chair of the Remuneration Committee • Member of the Audit Committee • Member of the People, Culture and Social Responsibility Committee Directorships of other Australian listed companies held during the last 3 years: Super Retail Group Limited (1 July 2010 to present) Billabong International Limited (28 February 2012 to 15 August 2016) IPH Limited (23 September 2014 to present) Link Administration Holdings Limited (23 September 2015 to present)
+- Chair of the Remuneration Committee

+- Member of the Audit Committee

+- Member of the People, Culture and Social Responsibility Committee

+Directorships of other Australian listed companies held during the last 3 years:

+- Super Retail Group Limited (1 July 2010 to present) - Billabong International Limited (28 February 2012 to 15 August 2016) - IPH Limited (23 September 2014 to present) - Link Administration Holdings Limited (23 September 2015 to present)

-Richard Sheppard Non-Executive Director (from 1 March 2013) Bachelor of Economics (First Class Honours); Fellow of the Directors Richard S Experience: Richard Sheppard has had an extensive executive career in including an executive career with Macquarie Group Limited Macquari He has a Mr Sheppard was previously the Managing Director a Macquarie Bank Limited and chaired the boards of a numb He has also served as Chairman of the Commonwealth Advisory Council.
-Mr Sheppard is currently the Chairman and a Non-Execu Group and a Non-Executive Director of Snowy Hydro Limite Bradman Foundation.
-Chair of Member Special Responsibilities: • Chair of the Investment and Capital Expenditure Review C • Member of the Audit Committee • Member of the Risk and Compliance Committee ships of other Australiar Property Group (1 January At the date of this r securities of the Comp eport (except as otherwise stated), the otherwise stated of the otherwise stated of the other other stated of the other states of the other Performance Rights At the date of this r securities of the Comp Name eport (except as otherwise stated), th At the date of this r securities of the Comp Name Current eport (except as otherwise stated), the otherwise otherwise stated of the other At the date of this r securities of the Comp Name Current eport (except as otherwise stated), th Performance Rights At the date of this r securities of the Comp Name Current John O'Neill AO Matt Bekier eport (except as otherwise stated), the other othe Performance Rights At the date of this r securities of the Comp Name Current John O'Neill AO Matt Bekier Gerard Bradley eport (except as otherwise stated), th Ordinary Shares 54,348 649,562 Performance Rights Nil 1,350,622 At the date of this r securities of the Comp Name Current John O'Neill AO Matt Bekier Gerard Bradley Greg Hayes eport (except as otherwise stated), th Ordinary Shares 54,348 649,562 25,000 Performance Rights Nil 1,350,622 Nil securities of the Comp Name Current John O'Neill AO eport (except as otherwise stated), th Ordinary Shares 54,348 649,562 25,000 10,000 Performance Rights Nil 1,350,622 Nil Nil
+Richard Sheppard

+Non-Executive Director (from 1 March 2013)

+Bachelor of Economics (First Class Honours); Fellow of the Australian Institute of Company Directors

+Richard Sheppard has had an extensive executive career in the banking and finance sector including an executive career with Macquarie Group Limited spanning more than 30 years.

+Mr Sheppard was previously the Managing Director and Chief Executive Officer of Macquarie Bank Limited and chaired the boards of a number of Macquarie's listed entities.
+He has also served as Chairman of the Commonwealth Government's Financial Sector Advisory Council.

+Mr Sheppard is currently the Chairman and a Non-Executive Director of Dexus Property Group and a Non-Executive Director of Snowy Hydro Limited.
+He is also a Director of The Bradman Foundation.

+- Chair of the Investment and Capital Expenditure Review Committee - Member of the Audit Committee - Member of the Risk and Compliance Committee

+Directorships of other Australian listed companies held during the last 3 years:

+• Dexus Property Group (1 January 2012 to present)

+7. Directors' interests in securities

+At the date of this report (except as otherwise stated), the Directors had the following relevant interests in the securities of the Company:

+Name Ordinary Shares Performance Rights

+Current

+John O'Neill AO 54,348 Nil

+Matt Bekier 649,562 1,350,622

+Gerard Bradley 25,000 Nil

+Greg Hayes 10,000 Nil

+Katie Lahey AM 27,080 Nil

+Sally Pitkin 45,900 Nil

+Richard Sheppard 80,000 Nil